Essential Guide on Profit Tax for Businesses in Hong Kong

 Tax Exemption for Offshore Profits

-Hong Kong’s tax system offers a refined foreign-sourced income exemption (FSIE) regime.
+Hong Kong’s tax system offers a refined foreign-sourced income exemption (FSIE) regime under the Inland Revenue Ordinance.
 This allows specified foreign sourced income to be taxed only if they are received in Hong Kong by multinational enterprises.
 To qualify, businesses must provide comprehensive evidence, including financial records and contracts, showing their income originates outside Hong Kong.

-Companies incorporated in Hong Kong enjoy full profits tax exemption on profits derived from activities conducted entirely outside the region.
+Companies incorporated in Hong Kong enjoy full profits tax exemption on profits derived from activities conducted entirely outside the region, meaning these tax profits earned offshore are not subject to Hong Kong tax.

 However, obtaining this offshore tax exemption requires filing a claim with the Inland Revenue Department and showing that no profit-generating activities occur within Hong Kong.
 Once granted, this status typically lasts three to five years before it needs to be renewed.